A delicious full flavored Thai green papaya salad aka "som tum" with various flavors of hot, salty, sweet and sour.

 A few months ago I was gifted with the most beautiful package.
 It was moments like this and people with huge hearts that really make me love what I do and keep doing.
 Even though I have a little blog compared to other huge websites, I know that there are people somewhere in this world that I have impacted in some way.
 Whether it is dinner inspiration or trying new foods, there is a personal impact which I am so grateful for!

-The package contained a beautiful hand written note in a red envelope, a small Vietnamese cook book which I can not wait to explore, a kitchen tool for green papaya salad and other vegetables and a seasoning packet for Green papaya salad.
+The package contained a beautiful handwritten note in a red envelope, a small Vietnamese cookbook which I can not wait to explore, a kitchen tool for green papaya salad and other vegetables and a seasoning packet for Green papaya salad.
 Because I am one to treasure everything, I couldn't bare to use the seasoning packet and opted to use other ingredients to make the papaya salad.
 The tool was awesome!
 It looks like a vegetable peeler in some ways but instead helps shred the papaya into long thin strips.

 There are 5 main characteristics in Thai cuisine, which are salty, sweet, sour, bitter and hot.
 I have heard that all these different flavors should be in each bite, which is especially prevalent in green papaya salad.
-Traditionally, this salad is made with a mortar and pestle, where you would grind the ingredients together hence releasing it's flavors into it's own sauce and coating the shredded papaya.
-Well I didn't have a large one that would be able to fit all of the salad ingredients, so I improvised.
-I used a large bowl and my trusty cocktail muddler.
-It did the job just perfect!

 I have never tasted delicious flavors like this!
 I did some minor changes like subbing brown sugar for palm and sriracha for Thai chilis.
 The dried shrimp was really my favorite part!
 Everyone needs to have that in their pantry.